alters-mit/sticky_mitten_avatar/Documentation/sma_controller.md

 ### Scene Setup

+_These functions should be sent at the start of the simulation.
+They advance the simulation by 1 frame and `StickyMittenAvatarController.frame` will reflect the state of that frame._

 #### init_scene

 **`def init_scene(self, scene: str = None, layout: int = None, room: int = -1) -> None`**